 What oversight will there be to ensure that Measure X funds these key priorities?

-With community participation and feedback, an oversight framework will be proposed to the County Board of Supervisors in 2020 Q4.
+Following community participation and feedback, principles for an oversight framework will be proposed to the County Board of Supervisors in 2020 Q4.

 What goods are exempt from sales tax?